 Search for Panopto Results Directly From Your Web Browser

 One of the more interesting use cases for OpenSearch is in web browsers.
 Because Firefox, Chrome, Internet Explorer, and Safari all support the OpenSearch standard, Panopto customers can configure their web browser search bars to use Panopto as a search engine and return Smart Search results directly in the browser.
 Click the video below for an example of how this works in Firefox.

 Adding Panopto as a search provider in Firefox

 As video search continues to become an intrinsic part of how businesses and universities find and access information, OpenSearch provides a technology-agnostic approach to federation that simplifies implementation and ensures that users can access search capabilities from any website, browser or device.

 Find out more about Panopto’s video search engine.

-If you’re interested in making your video content searchable from anywhere, contact our team today for a free 30-day trial.
+If you’re interested in making your video content searchable from anywhere, contact our team today for a free trial.